is an Urban Fantasy

 series written by Tad Williams

 .
 The angel Doloriel is an Advocate, one of several angels tasked with representing mortals' souls in a court-style argument with a demon after the mortal dies.
 The series kicks off after one person's soul disappears mysteriously, and neither Heaven nor Hell knows where the soul went.
-The series currently comprises two books: The Dirty Streets of Heaven
+The series currently comprises three books: The Dirty Streets of Heaven

-and Happy Hour in Hell.
+, Happy Hour in Hell

 This series provides examples of: